pratt-savi-810/pratt-savi-810-2018-10/projects/Automated Batch Export/README.md

 3. Voila

 **Python Dependencies**

 -arcpy

 **Current Limitations**

 I am having difficulty clearing the layers I enabled previously for the next export.
-I tried using the <i>else:</i> function, but I kept recieving errors.
+I tried using the '''else:''' function, but I kept recieving errors.
 I tried all the indentations I thought possible, and ordered them in different ways to no avail.

-My workaround is to use the <i>del mxd</i> function and just re-input the mxd after each export.
+My workaround is to use the '''del mxd''' function and just re-input the mxd after each export.
 I imagine this will slow things down, but it works.

 **Specific Project Examples**

 At the moment, I am working on a project that studies Public Spending and it's relationship to equity within Community Districts, one in each borough.

 We've identified a series of variables and topics that could potentially be interesting in this study, and I am tasked with mapping and visualizing them.

-Some of them include:
+<i>Some of them include:</i>
     Community Facilities
         Parks and Open Spaces
         Schools